nextgenthemes/advanced-responsive-video-embedder/README.txt

 == Frequently Asked Questions ==

+= Why are videos opening full window (provider URL) when I click on them?
+You are

 = Can you add a video provider? =

 I have no plans on implementing providers that include videos via JavaScript such as http://www.nicovideo.jp.
 I also will not implement videos from mainstream media news organizations.
 For others, feel free to ask.